ietf-wg-asdf/SDF/sdf.md

 ### odmProduct

-`odmThing` has a derived class `odmProduct`, which can be used to indicate a top level inventory item with a SKU identifier and other particular metadata.
+`odmThing` has a derived class `odmProduct`, which can be used to indicate a top level inventory item with a Stock-Keeping Unit (SKU) identifier and other particular metadata.
 Structurally, there is no difference between the two; semantically, an `odmProduct` is intended to describe a class of complete Things.